 On the first day of class, this professor immediately began to weave an amazing story of events in pre-colonial Africa.
 Class after class, he would tell unbelievable stories of colonialism, independence, and current day events in Africa. . .
 Mesmerized by what we heard—and fifty-five minutes at a time—the history of Africa came to life for us.
 And though I do not remember all of the details forty years later, I still remember the gist of what he taught us.

 But history is not all we learned in that class: he also taught us how to teach!
-His example of how to bring history to life with sit-on-the-edge-of-your-seat-in-suspense stories became a model for me when I created the What in the World?
-CDs.
+His example of how to bring history to life with sit-on-the-edge-of-your-seat-in-suspense stories became a model for me when I created the What in the World? audio.

 Stories well told.
 Personal connections.
 Fascinating anecdotes.
 All of these bring history to life for students, regardless of age. . .and bring a lot of FUN to the process!!